 And a spiritually fulfilling, emotionally intimate, and wholly *holy* committed relationship.
 In whatever form that serves your highest good.

 Oddly, being told that monogamy is unnatural, and that we should give up on this romantic ideal, helped me to solidify in my personal life experience, that conscious monogamy is in fact exactly what I choose and desire.

 I am single, I believe in Soul Mates, and I believe in more than one Soul Mate.
 I believe each of us has an individual reason for being alive.
 Our desires are meant for us in this lifetime.
 Sometimes my seemingly more traditional beliefs are not very popular, especially amongst the "spiritually evolved" lifestyle set and so in the past this debate has lead me to doubt my own knowing.

 For me, I am unable to achieve intimacy without an emotional bond with my partner, and a commitment of loyalty and fidelity.

-That's not to say I haven't had one or two one night stands or attempted casual hookups along the way...
+That's not to say I haven't had one or two one night stands or attempted casual sexually intimate relationships along the way...

 But I have learned that I can only do what feels right for me, and causal relationships don't— even when other people project their own feelings and insecurities on my desires.
 The romantic world is difficult to navigate, no matter how you feel or don't feel about sex, so the best thing you can do for yourself is trust yourself.

 I understand that it is my chemical and emotional makeup, along with some earlier traumatic imprinting and physical wounding that makes it necessary for me to have a certain level of trust and loyalty to let my guard down and let someone in.

 In short, to have an orgasm, I must be emotionally connected and trust the other person.